asaparova/llm-ieeg-reporting-framework/docs/reproduction_guide.md

 8. Evaluate seizure detection.
 9. Export seizure summary JSON.
 10. Run the LLM reporting pipeline.
-11. Compare generated outputs with thesis figures and tables.
+11. Compare generated outputs with the reference results reported in the manuscript and included in this repository.

 ---